 GrammarPlanet is an online program that teaches grammar, punctuation, capitalization, and usage.
 The GrammarPlanet website says that it is appropriate for students ages ten and above.
 But, because the program uses lengthy, complex sentences, some of the exercises in even the first few units might be overly difficult for students who haven’t already had some practice identifying parts of speech.

-The program has about 60 units and is presented in four sections: basic grammar, basic mechanics, advanced grammar, and advanced mechanics.
-There is a cumulative review unit each time there is a switch between the sections.
-The reason for this arrangement is that students should be able to more readily understand punctuation and usage conventions once they have a good understanding of grammar.
+The program has 53 units and is presented in four sections: basic grammar, basic mechanics, advanced grammar, and advanced mechanics.
+There is a cumulative review unit after each section.
+The reason for this arrangement is that students should be able to more readily understand punctuation and usage conventions once they have a good understanding of the basics.

 Each unit functions as a lesson with instructional pages and a video lecture plus online questions, exercises, and tests.
 Before starting each unit, students need to print out one or more pages of instructional information.
 They will need to refer to these pages while watching the video and tackling the exercises since the pages cover key points from the video lecture.
 Students are sometimes told to refer back to them since later lessons build upon prior lesson material.
 You might want to compile these instructional pages in a binder for easy reference, although they are also readily available online.